Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Introduction

 Following the spotted pattern, if precipitation continues to decrease, models predict that patterned ecosystems undergo a transition to a desert state.
-This observed correlation between pattern shape and water availability suggests that the spotted pattern could serve as a reliable and easy-to-identify early-warning indicator of this ecosystem shift \citep{Scheffer2003, Rietkerk2004, Scheffer2009, Dakos2011, Dakos2015}.
-This has reinforced the motivation to develop several models aiming to explain both the formation of spatial patterns of vegetation and their dependence on environmental variables \citep{von_Hardenberg_2001,Rietkerk_2002,Meron_2004,Borgogno_2009,Martinez_Garcia_2014,Gowda2014}.
-Although some attempts to test model predictions with satellite imagery exist \citep{Weissmann2017,Bastiaansen2018}, theoretical studies using models remain the dominant approach to study this hypothesized transition.
+This observed correlation between pattern shape and water availability suggests that the spotted pattern could serve as a reliable and easy-to-identify early-warning indicator of this ecosystem shift \citep{Lefever_1997,Rietkerk2004, Scheffer2009, Dakos2011, Dakos2015}.
+This potential application of vegetation patterns as early-warning indicators of ecosystem shift has reinforced the motivation to develop several models aiming to explain both pattern formation and their dependence on environmental parameters \citep{von_Hardenberg_2001,Meron_2004,Rietkerk_2002,Borgogno_2009,Martinez_Garcia_2014,Gowda2014}.
+Although there have been some attempts to test model predictions with satellite imagery and remote-sensed indices \citep{Bastiaansen2018,Weissmann2017,Veldhuis2021}, model-based theoretical studies remain the dominant approach to study this hypothesized transition.